pascallaliberte/sharpen.page/visualize.md

 ## What If You Waited a Few Months?

-* You could read how to get into the mind of the buyer [from some articles you find](/articles), **but you've done that already**, and you just want to explain your situation to someone with experience.
+* You could read how to get into the mind of the buyer from some articles you find, **but you've done that already**, and you just want to explain your situation to someone with experience.
 * You could run some experiments instead, or adopt a wait-and-see approach.
-But that's too risky for you.
+But you're looking for a quicker way to adjust your sails.

 </aside>